rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 <br>

-May be releated to WaveShare success - not sure, I lock my speed to 1200000 by adding the following to `/boot/config.txt`
+May be related to WaveShare success - not sure, I lock my speed to 1200000 by adding the following to `/boot/config.txt`
 ```
 arm_freq=1200
 core_freq=500